charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

 Finishing this project was challenging, as there's always more to do.
 Eventually, we had to say, "Stop."
 But for the next version, we’re excited to explore several new ideas:

-- **Using the `olama` model to generate prompts** for picture generation based on themes.
+- **Using the `ollama` models to generate prompts** for picture generation based on themes.
 For example, if we’re celebrating a birthday, the prompts could focus on party-themed art, birthday cakes, balloons, and other festive elements.
-- **ESP32 and ZigBee-based live updates**, utilizing ZigBee for wake-on-demand, making the ESP32 push-friendly, while still having a cable-free setup.
+- **ESP32 and ZigBee-based live updates**, utilizing ZigBee for wake-on-demand, making the ESP32 push-friendly, while still having a cable-free setup and long battery life.
 - The new Waveshare 13.3-inch e-paper screen has a **higher resolution and supports full color**.
 This would be a fantastic upgrade, but it requires diving deeper into making ESPHome work with this new interface. [waveshare.com/product/displays/e-paper/epaper-1/13.3inch-e-paper-hat-plus-e.htm](https://www.waveshare.com/product/displays/e-paper/epaper-1/13.3inch-e-paper-hat-plus-e.htm).
 - Using a webcam or pre-defined pictures to **generate images of guests visiting**, similar to the concept in InfiniteYou. [github.com/bytedance/InfiniteYou](https://github.com/bytedance/InfiniteYou).
 - Enhancing the system with **better `matplotlib` infographics** and local weather integration, for example, knowing when it’s snowing and integrating with Home Assistant to recommend when and where to go skiing.